-In our school district, the curriculum required you to take a P. E. class every year.
+In our school district, the curriculum required you to take a physical education class every year.
 I knew I was going to hate seventh-grade P. E. We did dumb little exercises and relay races, and I hated every one of them.

 When we moved to Boise in 1968, I should have attended Fairmont Junior High, but it was overcrowded, so we were bussed eight miles across town to East Junior High.
 I took my second year of Spanish from Mr. Loveland, a brother of Ron Loveland in our stake presidency.

 My home room teacher was Mr. Allen Dougal (science teacher).
 Mr. Bill Morse was my history teacher and he had appendicitis during the year and almost died.
 I was sure glad I did not have to take P. E. In the Boise school system, P. E. was only required in the seventh grade and the sophomore year in high school.
 Memorable students: Craig Hurst, Mitch Poole, Bruce Dayton, David Smith, Mark Smith.
 And Mike Read.
-(See School-grade-08-yearbook-Hornets.pdf.)
+(See my eight grade school yearbook.
+I appear on page 36.)

 As part of my ninth-grade speech class, I gave a Toastmaster speech on January 28, 1970.
 I also entered the Sunrise Optimist Oratorical Contest and, with fellow student Tracy Boldon, won first place on April 14, 1970, with speeches titled “Youth—Full Partners in a Better Tomorrow.”
 We went on to compete in zone and regional contests on April 16 and 24.
-(Tracy was a cheerleader, so this was a big deal for me.)
-(See Optimist-Oratorical-Contest-May1970-newspaper.jpg.)
+Tracy was a cheerleader, so this was a big deal for me.
+(See photo and newspaper article 1 and article 2.)
 I participated in the Boise City Junior High Speech Festival on May 9, 1970.
 I was also in the Reader’s Digest Speaking Contest and was the narrator in a school play.